nicholasyager/overgrown-to-thriving/proposal.md

 ---

-# We start our journey

----

 # Survey your garden

 1. What are your core entities?
 2. What are your exposures?
+3. How are your data consumers using your models?
-3. Are there any obvious architectural issues?
+4. Are there any obvious architectural issues?
+5. Are there any anti-patterns being used?

 ---